 Last year marked the EPBD deadline for all member states to have NZEBs – or Nearly Zero Energy Buildings.
-The criteria for an NZEB is simply that it have a very high energy performance, made possible by quality insulation and on-site renewable generation.
+The criteria for an NZEB is simply that it has a very high energy performance, made possible by quality insulation and on-site renewable generation.

 Since Zero Carbon Homes was scrapped in 2016, EPBD is one of the few legislations that targets the energy performance of buildings.

-The fervour in reaching net zero means that this legislation is here to stay and so firms should be asking how they could ensure they are taking part.
+The fervour in reaching net-zero means that this legislation is here to stay and so firms should be asking how they could ensure they are taking part.

 Upgrading for EPBD

-Improving the energy performance of a structure needn’t be a complex process, however it must be an informed one.
+Improving the energy performance of a structure needn’t be a complex process, however, it must be an informed one.

 EIC’s approach to structural efficiency is twofold, assessing pre-existing assets using integrated metering and monitoring technology.
 Next, EIC adopts an end-to-end approach, carrying out initial certification, devising and implementing improvements.
 Finally undertaking a certificate review to demonstrate progress.

 Depending on site limitations, EIC can consult on the installation of on-site generation, with a particular focus on solar generation.
 Thereby lessening a structure’s energy consumption, lowering your utility bills and improving its overall energy profile.
 View full details of these services, as well as testimonials from past clients.